Table of Contents

 Things to Know Before Visiting

-- Binoculars: Essential for birding.
+- Binoculars: Important for birds.

 Conclusion